vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/en.md

-12. In case there is any connection with these to the good, and if repentence sets in, they shall, then, perform prayaschitta both privately and publicly.
-23. To a repentent Prapanna there is authorisation to prayaschitta only in private.
-Thus has Lakshmi said to the
-• Baidalavrata.
-"Catlike observance," concealing one's malice or evil designs under the garb of piety or virtue.
-The allusion is to a characterístic story of a cat which after infusing confidence into the rate by a show of assumed piety, tries to destroy them by carefully preying on the stray ones.
-Manu gives the follow- ing definition of a Baidalavratika.
-"One who vaunts his piety by carrying the flag of righteousness, who is always malicious and who is a religious hypocrite, deceiver of the world, fierce as a beast and a traducer of all, is known as a Baidalavratika."
-+ Bakavritti.
-"Cranelike conduct,' religious hypocrisy.
-The reference is to the act of a crane which under the pretence of sleep watches the fish passing through an acqueduct till a big one passes when it suddenly pounces upon it.
-Manu defines a Bako- vratika thus :--" He is a dvija (twice-born) acting like the crane who (like a yogi) has a downward look, who is false and eruel, who is always bent on securing his own interest who is rogue and who is falsely modest.

-320
-questioning Indra.
 The Brahmaradin.
 24. In the ways of yore secrecy has been pointed out. to a Prapanna.
-Implying the same idea the words of Para- sara are as follow.
+Implying the same idea the words of Parasara are as follow.
 25. "To a person in whom repentence sets in when a sin is committed, the remembering of God alone is mention- ed as the highest atonement (prayaschitta)."
 26. "O Maitreya!
 Swayambhu and other sages have- spoken of prayaschitta to be of the same degree as the sin (proportionate to), a severe one for a great sin and a light one for a slight sin."
 27.